blueblueberries/hello-world/README.md

 # hello-world
 # i like blueberries
-# and bananas with mapple syrop
+# and bananas with mapple syrup